 Well for starters, we learned that Joe had been decidedly untruthful in repeatedly claiming that he knew nothing of his son’s lucrative foreign business dealings with disreputable entities transparently secured based upon his father’s position.

-Among the huge tranche of Post documents was an email from an executive of Burisma, a large Ukrainian oil company facing corruption charges, thanking Hunter for “giving an opportunity to meet” his father who was then serving as the Obama administration lead for Ukraine policy.
+Among the huge tranche of New York Post documents was an email from an executive of Burisma, a large Ukrainian oil company facing corruption charges, thanking Hunter for “giving an opportunity to meet” his father who was then serving as the Obama administration lead for Ukraine policy.

 Hunter was raking in large payments for a no-show position on Burisma’s board at the time when Joe publicly bragged about holding back a billion dollars in desperately needed U.S. military aid to Ukraine if they didn’t fire the prosecutor who was investigating the company’s corruption.

 Arguably the most consequential Biden family revelations from U.S. economic and national security perspectives involve spectacularly sleazy and compromising transactions with Chinese oligarchs.

 The Post reported that in December 2013, Hunter accompanied his father on an official visit to China aboard Air Force Two, returning with a $1.5 billion investment deal inked ten days later with the Communist state-owned Bank of China on behalf of a private equity firm he had established in 2009 with Christopher Heinz, the stepson of former Secretary of State John Kerry.

 The transaction was accomplished through Bohai Harvest RST (BHR), a company where again, as with Burisma, Hunter served on its board.
 A BHR representative reported in July 2019 that Hunter had introduced his father to Chinese private equity executive Jonathan Li during the trip who later became BHR’s CEO.